MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation.md

 * Deploy multiple pipelines at the same time.

 * Cascade depending on pipeline deployments.
-If you have content that's connected across pipelines, you can make sure some pipelines are deployed before others.
+If you have content connected across pipelines, you can make sure some pipelines are deployed before others.

 ## Deployment pipelines API functions